-The Deck: An Uno deck consists of 108 cards, which include four colors (red, blue, yellow, and green), each with cards numbered 0 to 9, along with special action cards.
+UNO is played with a special deck of 108 cards in four colors: red, blue, yellow, and green.
+Each color has cards numbered 0 to 9, plus special action cards.

 -